 Ogrons, Draconians, the Master and Daleks in Book

-Reading/listening to this ‘Doctor Who’ novelization has been an enjoyable experience for me!
+Reading and listening to this ‘Doctor Who’ novelization/audiobook has been an enjoyable experience for me!

-‘Doctor Who and the Space War’ is the novelization for the TV story ‘Frontier in Space’ by Malcolm Hulke.
-I don’t know why this book was called ‘Doctor Who and the Frontier in Space’ as with so many other ‘Doctor Who’ book titles.
-But it has been so invigorating reading this story in book form!
+‘Doctor Who and the Space War’ is the novelization for the TV story ‘Frontier In Space’ by Malcolm Hulke.
+I don’t know why this book wasn’t called ‘Doctor Who and the Frontier In Space’ as with so many other ‘Doctor Who’ book titles.
+But it has been pretty invigorating reading this story in book/audio form!

-The book was published in 1976, three years since the original transmission of ‘Frontier in Space’ on TV.
+The book was published in 1976, three years after the original transmission of ‘Frontier In Space’ on TV.
 ‘The Incredible Malcolm Hulke’ had written a number of ‘Doctor Who’ books in the Target novelization range alongside Terrance Dicks.
 His ‘Doctor Who’ legacy goes on in these novelizations!

 ‘Doctor Who and the Space War’ is divided into 12 chapters.
 This is rather unusual in terms of how ‘Doctor Who’ novelizations were made.
 When Terrance Dicks novelized four-part TV stories, he divided the book into 12 chapters with 3 chapters for each of the four episodes to make up the total.

-‘Frontier in Space’ was 6 episodes, so to have the story divided into 12 chapters and not say 18 is rather unusual.
-But of course Malcolm Hulke doesn’t write novelizations the way Terrance Dicks.
+‘Frontier In Space’ was 6 episodes, so to have the story divided into 12 chapters and not say 18 is rather unusual.
+But of course Malcolm Hulke doesn’t write novelizations the same way Terrance Dicks does.
 Nor does he compress the six episodes into four episodes to make up for 12 chapters in the novelization.

 When I purchased ‘Doctor Who and the Space War’ as a book from Amazon, I also purchased the audiobook on Audible to listen to whilst reading the book.
 The audiobook is read by Geoffrey Beevers.
 When the audiobook was initially released on CD in 2008, it was released as a 4-disc CD set.

-Geoffrey Beevers played the Master in the TV story called ‘The Keeper of Traken’ as well as in some Big Finish audios of ‘Doctor Who’.
-It was great to hear Geoffrey read this story, although it is an unusual choice as he didn’t have any participation in ‘Frontier in Space’ whatsoever.
+Geoffrey Beevers played the Master in the TV story called ‘The Keeper of Traken’ as well as in some of the Big Finish audios of ‘Doctor Who’.
+It was great to hear Geoffrey read this story, although it was an unusual choice since he didn’t have any participation in ‘Frontier In Space’ whatsoever.
 But no matter!

 The voice that Geoffrey gives for the Master is interesting.
 The Master featured in the story is the one played by Roger Delgado.
 I’m not sure if Geoffrey attempted to mimic the tone of Roger Delgado’s performance in the audiobook, but he manages to match the same menace for the voice.

-Let’s talk about what the differences are from the book to the TV version of the story.
+Let’s talk about what the differences were from the book to the TV version of the story.
 In the book, there was a lot more in-depth to the President of Earth when she was seeking for peaceful means compared to General Williams.
-This explained a lot about the President’s character in book than TV.
+This explained a lot about the President’s character in the book than on TV.

-More is touched upon about the relationship between the President and General Williams in the book.
+More is touched upon in the relationship between the President and General Williams in the book.
 It’s implied that the two had a relationship once before going up to higher things.
-The President was also there when Williams was young and provoked war between Earth and Draconia.
+The President was also there when Williams was young and had provoked war between Earth and Draconia.

 One thing I found annoying about the book is the constant ritual of characters saying, “May you live a long life and may energy shine on you from a million suns.” as well as “And may water, oxygen and plutonium be found in abundance wherever you land.”
 This was never in the TV version of the story.

-I found that ritual of exchanging words slowed down the story and it wasn’t as good as the Draconians’ greeting of “My life at your command!”
-It also felt that the characters of General Williams and the President felt bored when they were saying it, as if they said it over and over again.
+I found that ritual of exchanging words slowing down the story and it wasn’t as good as the Draconians’ greeting of “My life at your command!”
+It also felt that the characters of General Williams and the President felt bored when they were saying it, as if they’d said it many times before.

-The cliff-hanger resolution of ‘Episode Three’ in handled rather differently in the book.
-Chapter 7 ends with the Doctor and Professor Dale gasping for breath when they’re locked in the airlock and running out of air.
+The cliff-hanger resolution of ‘Episode Three’ is handled rather differently in the book.
+Chapter 7 ends with the Doctor and Professor Dale gasping for breath when they’re locked inside the airlock and running out of air.
 But in Chapter 8, it gets quickly resolved when the Master sees the Governor first.

-In ‘Episode Six’ of the story, there was the scene where Williams’ ship gets pursued by Draconians when journeying to the Ogron’s planet.
+In ‘Episode Six’ of the story, there was the scene where Williams’ ship gets pursued by Draconians whilst journeying to the Ogron’s planet.
 This scene is omitted entirely from the final chapter of the book.
-I imagine the scene was originally to pad out the TV story, so it was best to have this removed.
+I imagine the scene was originally to pad out the TV story, so it was best to have it removed.